pydoit/doit/doc/tutorial.rst

 Dependencies are on tasks not on targets, so a task even without defining targets can take advantage of the execute only if not up-to-date feature.

 Targets can be any file path (a file or folder).
-If a target doesnt exist the task will be executed.
+If a target doesn't exist the task will be executed.
 If a task defines a target but no dependencies it will always be executed.

 There are four kinds of dependencies: